Ardoyne Youth Enterprise

 From 11 January to 23 March 2019, AYE coordinated extended outreach on the streets of Ardoyne, Ballysillan, New Lodge and Woodvale every Friday and Saturday night (and on St Patrick's day).
 We worked together with four other organisations: North Belfast Alternatives, StreetBeat, BlueHouses and New Lodge Youth Centre.
 There was a mix of outreach work on the streets and open drop-ins, with 2 youth workers per area on Friday nights, 4 on Saturday nights.

+A great partnership helping young people stay safe and out of trouble.
 Unfortunately this important service has now stopped as the funding was only for a short period of time, but we hope it will be resumed in some form or other in the not too distant future.
+Meanwhile, usual youth work and outreach services continue in the 4 areas.
+In AYE we are a bit short staffed just now so our youth workers are only out and about 4 nights a week until the end of April. |

 The Silence of the Ceasefire Generation - children, legacy and peace building